Policies and Procedures

 Making the BAGS Tour Competitive Team:

 BAGS Junior Tour will enter several Team events throughout the year.
-The most important of these events is the All Ontario Junior Tours Team Championship to be held the last week of August.
-We are permitted to send four boys and two girls.
+The most important of these events is the Humber Cup: All Ontario Junior Tours Team Championship to be held the last week of August.
+We are permitted to send four boys, two bantam boys and two girls.
 The four boys will be the overall point leader, Juvenile point leader and two captain’s pick.
-The girl’s team will be the point leader and a captain’s pick.
+The girl’s team and the bantam boys team will be the point leader and a captain’s pick.
 The Ontario Tours Team Championship is a two day event and banquet.
 More information on this provincial tournament will be provided as the year unfolds.

 Code of Conduct: